-RATES INCLUDE: Airfare from Quito to Coca round trip, river transportation from Coca airport to the lodge and return, accommodations in double room with private bath, all meals, bilingual naturalist guide, community native guide, entrance to Yasuni Park and parrot clay lick, impermeable poncho and rubber boots, all excursions and activities.
+RATES INCLUDE: river transportation from Coca airport to the lodge and return, accommodations in double room with private bath, all meals, bilingual naturalist guide, community native guide, entrance to Yasuni Park and parrot clay lick, impermeable poncho and rubber boots, all excursions and activities.

 CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates.

-NOT INCLUDED: gratuities, soft drinks, alcoholic beverages, souvenirs.
+NOT INCLUDED: gratuities, soft drinks, alcoholic beverages, internet, laundry.

 A $300.00 non-refundable deposit is required at the time of booking.
 Payment is due in full 60 days prior to departure, cancellations within 60 days of departure will incur full penalty.